 Regional Coordination for Better Mobility

-Throughout the POEM Project process, the City of Portland, Metro and the Oregon Department of Transportation (ODOT) are all working on projects that consider ways to price transportation to address challenges related to equity, climate change, congestion, and safety.
+Throughout the POEM Project process, the City of Portland, Metro and the Oregon Department of Transportation (ODOT) were all working on projects that consider ways to price transportation to address challenges related to equity, climate change, congestion, and safety.
 Each agency makes decisions for different parts of our region’s transportation system.

-Each has separate projects underway to help address issues specific to those geographies.
-The three agencies are coordinating their efforts to leverage each other’s work, learn from one another and share findings.
+The three agencies coordinated to leverage each other’s work, learn from one another and share findings.
 Learn more about ODOT's Tolling Projects and Metro Regional Congestion Pricing Study.